fustinoni-net/PiRobotPlatform/README.md

 * PiRobotPlatform: the aggregator for all other modules.

-* ExecuteFromJar: utility to run the ServoBlaster user space daemon from the jar file.
+* ExecuteFromJar: utility to run a program from inside a jar file.
+Used to run the ServoBlaster.
 * PiRobot: all the interfaces use to describe the robots components.
+* PiRobotImplementation: the implementation of all common component
 * HCSR04: build the native library (Jni) for driving the HCSR04 ultrasound sensor.
 * Pi2Go: class implementation of the Pi2Go-Lite robot, plus some examples on how to use the library.
 * PiRobotRMI: interfaces and local object to use the library and command the robot remotely via RMI (https://docs.oracle.com/javase/tutorial/rmi/)
 * Pi2GoRMI: the Pi2Go-Lite implementation of the PiRobotRMI library plus an example on how to use it.
+* CamJamEK3: class to command the CamJam EduKit #3 robot, plus examples
 * MoteJPiRobot: an example of how to use the library to command the Pi2Go-Lite, but also other robots, using a Nintendo Wii Remote and Nunchuk (https://en.wikipedia.org/wiki/Wii_Remote).
 Enjoy :-)
-* PiRobotImplementation: future use.
-Committed by mistake :-)

 The projects that have an executable part (examples or main class) are:
 * Pi2Go
 * Pi2GoRMI
+* CamJamEK3
 * MoteJPiRobot

 Refer to the projects readme for more specific information and remember: running the examples will make your robot move with all the possible consequences.

-To run the projects from their jar files, with all the dependencies inside, go to the subproject dir and execute the commnad: mvn antrun:run
+To run the projects from their jar files, with all the dependencies inside, go to the subproject dir and execute the commnad:

+    mvn antrun:run

-That Maven task will run on the Pi itself but also from a remote computer.
-In this case the program will be executed on the Pi via SSH.
+You can execute this Maven plug-in on the Pi itself, but also from a remote computer.
+In this case the project will be executed on the Pi via SSH.
-After have run the project the first time from Maven, you will find a new directory on the Pi named "artifacts" containing the executable jar file.
+After you have run the project the first time from Maven, you will find a new directory on the Pi named "artifacts" containing the executable jar file.
-You can run those jar file on the Pi wiht the command: sudo java -jar file.jar In the pom.xml file of each subprograms,  you will find the default executable class declared like <pi.main.class>examples.LedsExample</pi.main.class> (from Pi2Go project).
+You can run those jar file on the Pi wiht the command:

+    sudo java -jar file.jar

+In the pom.xml file of each subprograms,  you will find the default executable class declared like

+    <pi.main.class>examples.LedsExample</pi.main.class> (from Pi2Go project).

+You can change it and and then rebuild the subproject with

+    mvn install

+and then execute it with

+    mvn antrun:run

-You can change it and and then rebuild the subproject with mvn install and then execute it with mvn antrun:run or just execute the class from the jars in the "artifacts" directory with the command sudo java -cp file.jar class
+or just execute the class from the jars in the "artifacts" directory with the command

+    sudo java -cp file.jar class

 ## Terms and conditions: